 The genuine and the imitation goods, like the subject and the shadow, one bright and one dark, one real and one fake, are lodged in each other.

 In 1992, LOUIS VUITTON (the “LV”) officially entered China and opened its first shop in Beijing Wangfu Hotel.
-That year Fan was 4, Ning was 12, and Wang was 16; none of them knew that their future lives would be changed by the brand.
+That year Fan was 4, Ning was 12, and Wang was 16; none of them knew that their future lives would change.

 With the entry of the LV, luxury brands from all over the world began to enter China, and they have tried to build a huge and splendid dream for Chinese consumers, and the country has given them a dream-like reward for these 20 years.
 The report on luxury consumption released by the consultancy McKinsey in 2012 shows that China has become the world’s largest consumer of luxury goods (excluding private jets, yachts, etc.) with 180 billion yuan.